pratz9999/ShakeForFood/README.md

 > It is written in Kotlin with Clean, MVVM Architecture.

 ## Results
-- [ ] Splashscreen using latest Splash API(No more need of extra Activity)
+- [x] Splashscreen using latest Splash API(No more need of extra Activity)
-- [ ] Documentation
+- [x] Documentation
-- [ ] Responsive and support Device rotation
+- [x] Responsive and support Device rotation
-- [ ] Responsive Icons
+- [x] Shake to change food Item
+- [x] Bottom sheet for Nutritional facts
-- [ ] Implemented Unit/Instrumentation test to ensure that app behave as expected
+- [x] Implemented Unit/Instrumentation test to ensure that app behave as expected

 ##  Preview